 - Richelieu sent Bercheny Hussards and Chabot's Volontaires Royaux along with a dismounted detachment of Harcourt Dragons to attack the village of Bevern, which was defended by Allied light troops.
 They seized the village but had to retire on Selsen to spend the night under the protection of the detachment of the Prince de Chimay (12 grenadier coys and 4 pieces).

 - Richelieu established his headquarters at Kloster-Zeven (Zeven Abbey) and ordered his main army to march from Walle and to join him in the following days.

-- Harburg capitulated
+- Harburg capitulated to the French.

 - The main army retired between Bevern and Bremervörde.

 On September 5, Cumberland arrived at Stade, on the tidal waters of the Elbe and halted there.
 He sent the Count de Lynar, Minister of the King of Denmark, to negotiate with Richelieu.
 Frederick of Prussia decided to detach his own troops from the Allied army and to send them to reinforce the garrison of Magdeburg.